rygo6/GTAvaUtil/README.md

 1. Select the MeshFilter you want to transfer colors from.
 2. Select the SkinnedMeshRenderer you want to transfer the colors to.
 3. Click `Tools > GeoTetra > GTAvaUtil > Transfer Mesh Colors...`.
+4.
+### IsReadable...

+Tells you the isReadable state of every mesh in your avatar.
+If VRC is complaing you have meshes with read/write disabled you can use this to determine which ones.

+1. Select the root GameObject of your avatar.
+2. Click `Tools > GeoTetra > GTAvaUtil > IsReadable...`.
+3. Look in console for output.